Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat Pierrot using Moltres' Wildfire to reduce his deck down to 0 cards!
 [No In-Battle Save]_

-Recommended Deck Build
+Recommended Deck Build: Wildfire Deck

 Strategy Tips:

-* The Legendary Moltress is useful here since it lets you draw energy from your deck when it's played.
-You can fight the Grand Masters over and over to get multiple copies.
+* Legendary Moltress is good for drawing extra fire energy quickly.
+You can fight the Grand Masters to get multiple copies or use the Black Box to make your own.

-* Computer Error's are great, especially in the early game, because he'll usually choose to draw 5 cards, whittling his deck down quicker.
+* Computer Error's are great in the early game.
+He'll usually choose to draw 5 cards and whittle his deck down quicker.

 * You don't have to burn a lot of his deck down to win.
-You just need to make sure you use Wild Fire to remove the last card in his deck.
+You just need to make sure you use Wild Fire to remove the last card before he draws it.

-* He has some draw items, such as Bill and Computer Search, which should make the match move quickly.
+* He has some draw items, like Bill and Computer Search, which should make the match move quickly.
 Keep his bench as empty as you can, heal as necessary, and wait him out.
 When the opportunity presents itself, use Wildfire, and call it a day.
-He's not too difficult to defeat.

 **Note: If anyone has a more efficient deck build, let me know, and I'll update this information.**